-By Dr. Paul Jerard, E-RYT 500, YACEP
+Yoga teaching opportunities outside the studioBy Dr. Paul Jerard, E-RYT 500, YACEP

-Agreements
+About Non-Competition Agreements

-Some of the more aggressive agreements require an instructor to teach exclusively for the studio, even if you are on their substitute teacher list.
+Some more aggressive agreements require an instructor to teach exclusively for the studio, even if you are on their substitute teacher list.
 So, why would you sign one of these agreements?
 I ask you to open your mind and see that 10% of our field is trying to dictate policy that regards your life and the infinite Yoga teaching opportunities around you.
-Some Yoga instructors only teach private sessions, just like personal trainers, which requires one small room.
+Some Yoga instructors only teach private sessions, just like personal trainers, which require one small room.
 I ask you to write down all the possibilities you can think of after you finish this article.
 Here are a few more ideas to consider.

 Teaching Yoga at a University

 Just as with any open class setting, teaching at a university means that there will be students with varied levels of ability participating in your classes.
-Some of the students may practice Yoga regularly, while others may have never even considered it an option, until they signed up when a friend or teacher suggested it.
-Some students may be suffering from stress, related to their roommates or exams, and they may be less focused than your typical students at other locations.
-Teaching at a university can be fulfilling, in helping students overcome daily stress through practical application.
-Through the practice of Yoga, your students will quickly learn to apply their stress-reducing skills in real life situations.
-Some students may require extra help and attention.
-In many cases, more dedicated students may be willing to help the less skilled students in an informal practice.
+Some students may practice Yoga regularly, while others may have never even considered it an option until they signed up when a friend or teacher suggested it.
+Some students may be suffering from stress related to their roommates or exams, and they may be less focused than your typical students at other locations.

 College Life